Prajwal-101/Diabetes-Prediction/README.md

 used which projects the data into an n-dimensional higher space and computes all the calculations there.

 _Algorithm-_

-• Select the hyper plane which divides the class better.
+• Select the hyper plane which divides the class better.<br>
-• To find the better hyper plane you have to calculate the distance between the planes and the data which is called Margin.
+• To find the better hyper plane you have to calculate the distance between the planes and the data which is called Margin.<br>
 • If the distance between the classes is low then the chance of miss conception is high and vice versa.
-So we need to
+So we need to<br>
-• Select the class which has the high margin.
+• Select the class which has the high margin. <br>

         		Margin = distance to positive point + Distance to negative point.